 There are times when it makes complete sense to use Gmail’s SMTP server.

-For example, if you’re willing to accept these limitations, then Gmail is certainly an acceptable solution.
+For example, if you’re willing to accept the Gmail SMTP relay limits, then it’s certainly an acceptable solution.

 It also could make sense to use Gmail’s SMTP server if you’re prototyping an application and need a quick way to enable email sending from the app.
 Some developers use Gmail in the early stages of writing code, before they switch over to a more robust SMTP relay service with all the bells and whistles.